A Guide to Being a Landlord in London

 Responsibilities include:

 • Health and safety.
 As a landlord, you’re responsible for offering a property that is safe to live in and won’t adversely impact the health of your tenants.
-All furniture must comply with the Furniture and Furnishings (Fire) (Safety) (Amendment) Regulations 1993 – you can find out more details here.
+All furniture must comply with the Furniture and Furnishings (Fire) (Safety) (Amendment) Regulations 1993.
 Likewise, you’re required to service all gas appliances once a year and provide your tenants with a copy of the certificate.
-Any electrical wiring that is over 15 years old needs to be checked annually too.
+Any electrical wiring over 15 years old must also be checked annually.

 • Right to rent checks.
 It’s also your responsibility to check that your tenant can legally rent in the UK.
-You’ll need to view a range of original documents (you can find out more here), and also obtain copies.
+You’ll need to view a range of original documents and also obtain copies.

 • Deposits.
-Normally, landlords take a deposit from tenants, to provide coverage in the unlikely event of there being any damage to the property.
-In 2007, the Tenancy Deposit Scheme was introduced – which means as a landlord, you have to protect the deposit in a government-initiated scheme.
+Typically, landlords take a deposit from tenants to provide coverage in the unlikely event of there being any damage to the property.
+In 2007, the Tenancy Deposit Scheme was introduced – which means that, as a landlord, you have to protect the deposit through a government-initiated scheme.
+This scheme ensures that the deposit is held securely and that disputes over its return are resolved fairly.

-Converting your property into a house of multiple occupancy (HMO) is a great way to maximise rental yield; and shared accommodation is becoming increasingly popular in London.
-In order to convert a property to an HMO, you’ll need to apply for a licence, which needs to be renewed every five years.
-Bear in mind, licence laws vary according to location, so you’ll need to find out what the requirements are in your area.
+Converting your property into a house of multiple occupancy (HMO) is a great way to maximise rental yield, and shared accommodation is becoming increasingly popular in London.
+To convert a property to an HMO, you’ll need to apply for a licence, which needs to be renewed every five years.
+Bear in mind that licence laws vary according to location, so you’ll need to determine the requirements in your area.

 When searching for buy-to-let property in London, remember that not all houses are suitable for conversion to HMO.
-It must be an appropriate size for the number of tenants you plan to have, and the bedrooms must also adhere to certain size guidelines.
-Your estate agent will be able to direct you towards suitable properties.
+The house must be an appropriate size for the number of tenants you plan to have, and the bedrooms must also adhere to specific size guidelines.
+As an experienced estate agent, we know the London rental market and can direct you towards suitable properties.

 Average Rental Prices in the Capital

-London rental prices are renowned for being high – with even small studio apartments commanding serious rental incomes for landlords.
-As of 2015, the average monthly rental price for a property in Greater London was £2,216, with houses and apartments in Central London commanding even higher amounts.
+London rental prices are renowned for being high – with even small studio apartments commanding high rental incomes for landlords.
+According to Zoopla’s April 2024 report, the average monthly rental price for a property in Greater London was £2,121, with houses and apartments in Central London commanding even higher amounts.

-However, it’s important to note that London property prices are also on the increase.
-In 2015, the average London property cost over £500,000.
-Savvy investors tend to seek property in upcoming areas, which offer excellent rental income, whilst still remaining appealingly affordable.
+However, it’s important to note that London property prices are also increasing.
+In the last 12 months, the average London property cost over £703,000.
+Savvy investors tend to seek property in upcoming areas that offer excellent rental income while still remaining appealingly affordable.

 London Property Hotspots for Landlords

-In general, London enjoys solid rental returns, with some areas being more lucrative than others.
-Where the city really excels is in providing landlords with excellent capital growth – as properties across London tend to rise fairly rapidly in value.
+London generally enjoys solid rental returns, with some areas being more lucrative than others.
+Where the city really excels is in providing landlords with excellent capital growth as properties across London tend to rise reasonably rapidly in value.

-Here’s a quick run-through of some of the places you should consider (figures correct at the time of writing):
+Here’s a quick run-through of some of the locations you should consider buying a rental property in the capital:

-• SE1 postcodes.
-Areas such as Waterloo, Borough and London Bridge offer a solid rental return (from 3% to 4.2%).
-Strong transport links and proximity to local attractions, such as The Globe Theatre and The Old Vic, make this a perennially popular area for renters, particularly young professionals, who make up 77% of the tenant population.
-You can expect to generate around £400 a week for a one-bedroomed apartment or house, up to around £688 a week for a four-bedroomed property.
+• SE1 postcodes: Areas such as Waterloo, Borough and London Bridge offer a solid rental return.
+Strong transport links and proximity to local attractions, such as The Globe Theatre and The Old Vic, make this a perennially popular area for renters.
+You can expect to generate around £400 a week for a one-bedroom apartment or house, up to around £688 a week for a four-bedroom property.

-• East London.
-East London is becoming increasingly popular with investors, particularly SE13 postcodes such as Lewisham, which generate as much as 5% - 6% in rental yields; an impressive figure for the capital.
-After much regeneration, Hackney still continues to be appealing to tenants, offering a good rental yield of around 4.5%, and Redbridge is close behind with average yields of 4.2%.
+• East London: East London is becoming increasingly popular with property investors, particularly SE13 postcodes such as Lewisham, which generate as much as 5% - 6% in rental yields; an impressive figure for the capital.
+After much regeneration, Hackney still continues to be appealing to tenants, offering a good rental yield of around 4.5% to landlords, with Redbridge close behind with average yields of 4.2%.

-When selecting a buy-to-let property investment, take the following into consideration:
+When selecting a buy-to-let property investment, consider the following:

-• Regeneration.
-Many areas of London are currently being regenerated, and as a result, prices are expected to rise accordingly.
-Find out which locations are scheduled for redevelopment, and also, whether property prices have already started to rise.
-If they have, this indicates that they may rise further in the future, which promises good capital growth.
+• Regeneration: Many areas of London are currently being regenerated, and prices are expected to rise accordingly.
+Find out which locations are scheduled for redevelopment and whether property prices have started rising.
+If they have, this indicates that they may increase further in the future, which promises good capital growth.

-• Transport links.
-Properties next to transport links will always be more popular with tenants, particularly if it’s an underground station.
+• Transport links: Properties near public transport links to the city will always be more popular with commuting tenants, particularly if it’s an underground station.
 Savvy investors are exploring areas near the Crossrail stations, where prices have already started to rise.
 These locations are likely to be popular with commuting tenants.

-• Long-term / short-term investment?
-Before selecting a property, think about your future plans.
-If it’s a short-term investment, it makes good sense to choose a property that will produce solid rental income.
-However, if you’re looking for a longer-term investment, it’s a good idea to select a property that offers solid capital growth.
+• Long-term / short-term investment: Before selecting a property, think about your future plans.
+If it’s a short-term investment, choosing a property that will produce solid rental income makes good sense.
+However, if you’re looking for a longer-term investment, selecting a property that offers solid capital growth is a good idea.

 Resources for London Landlords